-The United Way of Oxford-Lafayette County (UWOLC) advances the common good by mobilizing individuals, organizations, and workplaces to give, advocate, and volunteer.
-We seek to understand community needs; work in partnership with others to implement effective strategies to address those needs; mobilize resources -- both funding and volunteers -- to support those strategies; and build awareness of our community's strengths, challenges, and resources.
+The United Way of Oxford-Lafayette County (UWOLC) seeks to understand our community's needs; work in partnership to implement effective strategies to address those needs; mobilize resources to support those strategies; and build awareness of our community's strengths, challenges, and resources.
 In doing so, our organization promotes volunteerism, advocacy, and giving within Oxford and Lafayette County.

 Throughout the year, UWOLC hosts special events that help those in need in our community.
 We also periodically post opportunities for part-time volunteers who are interested in helping with administrative tasks, communications and public relations, event planning, fundraising, and more.

-If you are interested in volunteering in the Lafayette-Oxford-University (LOU) community, please feel free to contact us at 662-236-4265 or reach out to our partner agencies, which are listed below.
-Please review the description to determine potential volunteer opportunities that fit your interests, skills, schedule, etc. If one of the entities interests you, please click on the name for contact information and further details.
+If you are interested in volunteering in the LOU community, please review the following descriptions of our program partners as well as other local organizations to determine potential volunteer opportunities that fit your interests, skills, schedule, etc. If one of the entities interests you, please click on the name for contact information and further details.

-Boys & Girls Clubs of North Mississippi seeks to inspire and enable all young people to realize their full potential as productive, responsible, and caring citizens.
-This mission is accomplished by utilizing core Boys & Girls Club programs and partnerships that focus on academic success, good character and citizenship, and healthy lifestyles.
+The Boys & Girls Clubs of North Mississippi seeks to inspire and enable all young people to realize their full potential as productive, responsible, and caring citizens.
+This mission is accomplished by utilizing core Boys & Girls Club programs and partnerships that focus on academic success, good character and leadership, and healthy lifestyles.

 Court Appointed Special Advocates (CASA) of Lafayette County is a non-profit organization that advocates for the best interests of abused and neglected children through the development and support of court-sanctioned, community-based programs that provide trained and supervised volunteers.

 Doors of Hope Transition Ministries guides homeless families and at-risk homeless families towards self-reliance and stability through a holistic, individualistic approach that includes life-skills training, mentoring, and supportive housing.

-Exchange Club Family Center improves the quality of life for at-risk families by breaking the cycle of child abuse and neglect through prevention, intervention, and educational services as well as replace abusive behavior with effective skills for responsible parenting in the areas of child abuse, teen pregnancy, and anger management.
+North Mississippi Exchange Family Center improves the quality of life for at-risk families by breaking the cycle of child abuse and neglect through prevention, intervention, and educational services.